 - Mountain Rose Herbs has a great directory of schools and teachers they endorse.
 I highly recommend you check out their list for a more extensive look at some incredible options!

 Great Books for Beginners:

 I find most of my books on Amazon and save money by buying used copies!
 Most books have a section for alternative sellers, used options, and slightly damaged but still very readable copies.
 I recommend checking there before buying a perfectly pristine copy!
-I also use Thrift Books and Mercari, which offer a plethora of used books.
+I also use Thrift Books, Biblio, and Mercari, which offer a plethora of used books.
 They don’t always have what I’m looking for, but when they do, I always get a great deal!
 Heading down to your local library to checkout books is also always an option; and as mentioned before, they might have an online app to use, too!